 In one episode of CSI: Crime Scene Investigation, a woman sneaks a large block of dry ice into a guy's room, so that the CO2 fumes would make him sick.
 He and a woman that he sleeps with in the room die.
 She protests that she carefully calculated the amount of CO2 be non-lethal.
 She didn't anticipate that they'd be sleeping on the floor.
 Since the fumes are heavier than air, the concentration near the floor was high enough to be lethal.

 And in another, a juror dies in the jury room.
-Turns out that he was honking off the rest of the jurors with his attitude, and had happened to mention his peanut allergy (loudly and repeatedly if memory serves).
+Turns out that he was honking off the rest of the jurors with his attitude, and had happened to mention his peanut allergy (loudly and repeatedly).
 One of the others then decided to lace his chili with peanut butter to bring him down a peg or two, not appreciating the potential consequences of his allergic reaction.
 Mind you, a bee - one of his other allergies - beat her to it.